-Using a custom assembly is easy when you have wrapped it into a Nuget packages.
+Using a custom assembly is easy when you have wrapped it into a NuGet package.
 The process however is somewhat different from Special Assemblies.
-First you will need to create a project.json file.
+First, you will need to create a project.json file.
 You can do this using a tool called Visual Studio Online.
 To open Visual Studio Online click Function app settings located in the right corner.

 Locate Advanced settings at the bottom of the screen and click on Go to App Service Settings.

 Within the management blade find the section called Development Tools.
 And open Visual Studio Online by clicking on App Service Editor, Go.